hungrycodermit/Java-Roc-Paper-Scissor-Game/README.md

 # Java-Rock-Paper-Scissor-Game
 JAVA ROC PAPER SCISSOR GAME CONSOLE APP
-I am providing both class and java etension files.
-If you have jdk installed on your windpws, Its easy to run this game!
+I am providing java extension file.
+If you have jdk installed on your windows, Its easy to run this game!
+Compile .java file with first javac and then java commands.